kamsar/kamsar.github.io/source/_posts/2018-09-12-Routing-Sitecore-links-with-JSS.md

   // fired both on mount and update bindRouteLinks() {
     const hasText = this.props.field && this.props.field.value;
-    const isEditing = this.props.editable && this.props.field.value.editable;
+    const isEditing = this.props.editable && this.props.field.editable;

     if(hasText && !isEditing) {
       const node = ReactDOM.findDOMNode(this);